zilexa/Homeserver/filesystem/folderstructure/README.md

 1. Get the script:
 `cd Downloads`
 `wget https://raw.githubusercontent.com/zilexa/Homeserver/master/docker/create_folderstructure.sh`
-2.Before you run it, open it open the script in a text editor
+2. Before you run it, open it open the script in a text editor
   - Use the top commands and fix the permissions, change `asterix` to your user account.
   - Also make changes/remove parts you do not want.
 3. Run the script via `bash create_folderstructure.sh`.
 Do not use sudo. if you get permission denied errrors, you have to fix those first.